KauzClay/docs-tap/app-sso/how-to-guides/service-operators/readiness.hbs.md

 # AuthServer readiness for AppSSO

 This topic tells you how to use `AuthServer.status` as a reliable source to verify an `AuthServer`'s readiness for Application Single Sign-On (commonly called AppSSO).

 You can verify your `AuthServer` by ensuring:

 - there is at least one token signing key configured.

-    ```shell
+    ```console
     curl -X GET {spec.issuerURI}/oauth2/jwks
     ```